 Who needs a State Tax ID?

-Unless the business is a proprietorship or single-member LLCs, you must get a State Tax ID.
+Unless the business is a proprietorship or single-member LLC, you must get a State Tax ID.

 These entities are exempted from taxes because they don't have employees and the business owner pays the business tax through personal income tax.
 And unless an LLC employs, an SSN is enough identification to file tax for the business through personal income tax.

-Every other form of business entity must get a State Tax ID to be operational.
+Every other form of the business entity must get a State Tax ID to be operational.

 How to Register for a State Tax ID